 Gosowong creates economic value for Indonesia and local communities in a number of ways, including direct revenues from PTNHM’s operations, investment in public infrastructure and services, support of local suppliers and a range of indirect economic benefits.
-It is a major contributor to the local economy with a workforce of around 2,200.
-More than 98 per cent of Gosowong’s total workforce, and 75 per cent of managers, are Indonesian.
+It is a major contributor to the local economy with a workforce of around 2,000.
+More than 98 per cent of Gosowong’s total workforce are Indonesian.

 PTNHM invests extensively in community initiatives through its Corporate Social Responsibility program to share the benefits of mining, support community needs and strengthen socio-economic development in the region.

 PTNHM’s commitment to the local economy is further demonstrated by implementing a policy of preferring locally based suppliers, where possible.